Last Modified: August 23, 2014

 Incorrect wiring practices are the second biggest cause.
 Aside from the direct RFI issues, the resulting ground loops are the hardest of maladies to find and cure.
 Do yourself a favor, and take your time to do your installation correctly.
 Not just to prevent RFI, but from a safety standpoint too!

-I already mentioned stubby antennas, but because of their popularity they've become the third biggest cause of RFI issues.
+I already mentioned stubby antennas, but because of their popularity they've become one of the biggest causes of RFI.
 They're not cheaper than their bigger brothers, and their efficiency level is about one fourth as good, at best!
 These facts alone, should be food for thought.
 Speaking of which; the most popular HF mobile antenna model?
-The ATAS series from Yaesu.
+Until recently, the ATAS series from Yaesu.
 It just so happens, it is also the lossiest, remote controlled antenna money can buy, and it isn't a cheap purchase either!

-In fourth place is the lack of understanding of what is, or what isn't, a ground and/or ground plane!
-In about a dozen places on this web site, I remind readers that it is the mass directly under the antenna that counts, not what's along side.
+Seemingly, there is the lack of understanding of what is, or what isn't, a ground and/or ground plane!
+In about a dozen places on this web site, I remind readers that it is the mass directly under the antenna, not what's along side, that counts.
 Unfortunately, a lot of amateurs believe a ground strap is a replacement, or a substitute, for an adequate ground plane.
 It isn't!
 And just because you DC ground something, doesn't mean it is RF grounded too, or visa versa.
 Lastly, keep this thought in mind; the higher the ground losses are, the worse the RFI problems will be, no matter how many ground straps you use.

 If you are using an Icom IC-706 or IC-7000, along with the remote kit, be advised: The 2 mm x 6 mm, phillips head screw which secures the separation cable's main body connection also grounds the shield of the cable.
 Leave the screw out, and you're going to have RFI issues, some of which you might not even know about.
 The data is in their manuals on page 10 and 16, respectively.